GreatSymphonia/pnp-server/pnp/README.md

  option 43 ascii 5A1D;K4;B2;I192.168.10.15;J8080
  lease 0 2
 ```
-For more details on PnP server dicovery options see [PnP server discovery](https://developer.cisco.com/site/open-plug-n-play/learn/learn-open-pnp-protocol/).
+For more details on PnP server discovery options see [PnP server discovery](https://developer.cisco.com/site/open-plug-n-play/learn/learn-open-pnp-protocol/).
 There you will also find an overview how the PnP protocol works.

 ### PnP Status page